East Siberian Mountains

 The East Siberian Mountains or East Siberian Highlands (Восточно-Сибирское нагорье) are one of the largest mountain systems of the Russian Federation.
-They are located between the Central Yakutian Lowland and the Bering Strait in the Far Eastern Federal District and Northeast Siberia.
-The whole area of the East Siberian System has a very low population density.
+They are located between the Central Yakutian Lowland and the Bering Strait in Northeast Siberia.
+The area of the East Siberian Mountains has a very low population density.
 The territory of the mountain system is one of the Great Russian Regions.

 In some areas of the East Siberian Mountains, such as the Kisilyakh Range and the Oymyakon Plateau there are kigilyakhs, the rock formations that are highly valued in the culture of the Yakuts.

 Geography

 The East Siberian System consists of several separate sections of mountain ranges rising to the north and south of the Arctic Circle.
-The main group of ranges stretches for a distance of nearly 3000 km from the Lena River valley to Cape Dezhnev, at the eastern end of the Chukotka Peninsula.
+The main group of ranges stretches for a distance of nearly 3000 km from the Lena River valley to Cape Dezhnyov, at the eastern end of the Chukotka Peninsula.
 Although it reaches a width of roughly 1200 km, the highland region is almost cut in half by the East Siberian Lowland that stretches to the north in the central area.
 To the southwest the boundary is not clearly delimited, as it overlaps with the system of the South Siberian Mountains.
 Owing to the mountainous terrain, large swathes of the East Siberian system are uninhabited.
 The largest city is Magadan.